 Table 4.Scalability results of DyeVC for repositories with different sizes

 We measured the main operations of our approach: “Insert 1st”, invoked when the user includes the first repository of a given system to be monitored; “Insert 2nd”, invoked when the user includes a repository to be monitored in a system that already have registered repositories; “Commit History”, invoked when the user requests to see the commit history of a given repository; “Topology”, invoked when the user wants to see the topology of repositories of a given system; “Check Branches”, invoked periodically to check all the monitored repositories, searching for ahead or behind commits; and “Update Topology”, invoked periodically to update the topology information in the central database.
-This last operation updates the existing repositories, their peers, and the existing commits, marking in which repositories each commit is found, as detailed byFigure 10.
+This last operation updates the existing repositories, their peers, and the existing commits, marking in which repositories each commit is found, as detailed by.

 It is possible to notice that the “Commit History” operation has no values for the last three repositories.
 This occurs because, as the number of commits increases, more memory is used to calculate the commit history graph.
 The current algorithm has an O(x2) space complexity (being x the number of commits).
 Our experiment computer was configured with a 2 GB maximum Java Heap Size, which let us analyze repositories with up to 6K commits.
 This limitation occurs mainly because of JUNG.